GeneralMeow/scheduling-exercise/docs/step_1.md

 ### Step 1: Build a Schedule

 The first step on our path to radically improving scheduling for our customers is building a digital schedule.
-You receive the following ticket from John, your product manager:
+You receive the following ticket from John Waldmann, your product manager:

 #### Ticket